 There is arguably some irony in insolvency now causing problems with non-payment of retentions.
 Given that they were designed to deal with the problems caused by insolvency.

 A significant concern is the effect these costs have on project outturn costs.
-Inevitably, lost money has to be clawed back somehow, and the cost and time of dealing with retentions is likely to have a knock-on effect on project delivery.
+Inevitably, lost money has to be clawed back somehow.
+The cost and time of dealing with retentions have an inevitable knock-on effect on project delivery.

 Other challenges to overcome include contract forms which often include options for retentions as standard.
 Furthermore, there is a lack of a client-focused industry body.
 There is no significant single point of contact for client organisations in the way that there is for other contracting and design-based firms.
 Whilst there is the British Property Federation, their role is different from that of other institutions in our industry.